hobbyquaker/arcticfox-monitor/README.md

 Depending on your installed Node.js version it might be necessary to rebuild the USB HID module:
 `./node_modules/.bin/electron-rebuild`

+### Related

-If you want to build your own Node.js based application that communicates with the Arcticfox firmware you can use https://github.com/hobbyquaker/arcticfox - a Node module that abstracts the communication and is also used by this project.
+* https://github.com/hobbyquaker/arcticfox - a Node module that abstracts the HID communication with the Arcticfox firmware and is also used by this project.
+* https://github.com/hobbyquaker/dna-monitor - a macOS and Linux device monitor for battery mods with the DNA chipset.

 ### Credits